Dodge College of Film and Media Arts: Conferences and festivals

 Select student films are screened for industry representatives at the Directors Guild of America (DGA) in Los Angeles each fall and in New York each spring.

 The college has hosted the University Film and Video Association (UFVA) Conference three times, in 1996, 2006, and 2013.

 The college hosted the Centre International de Liaison des Ecoles de Cinéma et de Télévision (CILECT) Conference in 2014.

-Filmmaker-in-residence

-Each semester, an industry veteran spends 15 weeks at Dodge College screening films and working individually with ten selected students.